Nerd Mr Butter

 While they're often used interchangeably, nonprofits and not-for-profits are actually two distinct types of organizations.
 Each has its own organizational structure, goals, and ways of supporting its employees.
 Plus, they're viewed as two distinct groups by the IRS (Internal Revenue Service), which offers each its own unique code to achieve tax-exempt status.

 Whether you're looking to start your own nonprofit, filing for tax-exempt status, or making a donation to a nonprofit organization, it's helpful to know the differences between a nonprofit and a not-for-profit.
-Below, we dive into the nonprofit vs. not-for-profit debate, offering a clear depiction of both organizations.
+Below, we dive into the nonprofit vs. not-for-profit debate, including the not-for-profit definition and nonprofit vs. not-for-profit examples so you can understand both.

 What is a nonprofit organization?

-A nonprofit organization (NPO) is an organization that raises money in order to accomplish its mission.
+A nonprofit organization (NPO) is an organization that raises money to accomplish an altruistic mission (like helping those in need)—and there are about 1.3 million of them in the United States!

-According to CauseIQ, there were more than 1.8 million IRS-registered tax-exempt organizations in the United States in 2020.
-Surprisingly enough, Congress has created more than 30 types of tax-exempt organizations, each within different sections of the tax code.
-Some of the most well-known include:
+In all, there are more than 30 types of nonprofits (i.e., tax-exempt organizations), each within different sections of the tax code.
+Some of the most well-known types of nonprofit organizations include:

 • Section 501(c)(4): These include social welfare organizations, homeowners associations, and volunteer firefighter organizations.